Sannazak/DIT356-Distributed-Systems-Main/README.md

 - The important Scrum decisions that the development team has been made are:
   - Election of a Product Owner (PO) and a Scrum Master (SM)
   - The project consists of multiple sprints
-  - Diverse Scrum artifacts; e.g. product backlog, sprint backlog
+  - Diverse Scrum artifacts; e.g., product backlog, sprint backlog
-  - Diverse sprint rituals; e.g. sprint planning, sprint review and sprint retrospective
+  - Diverse sprint rituals; e.g., sprint planning, sprint review and sprint retrospective
 - [A kanban board in Trello](https://trello.com/b/mpXIOkcb/dit-356-2022-team-10)  has been used to facilitate the team's work with visual presentation of tasks
 - Each sprint started with a sprint planning where the team has decided the tasks, broken down large tasks and assigned tasks to members based on time estimation which was made considering each member's capability and availability.
 - Each sprint ended with a sprint retrospective and a sprint review.
-  - In the sprint retrospectives, the team has reflected how the agile practices had been used during the sprints as well as has discussed how the project, from the agile perspective, can be improved.
-The result of the sprint retrospectives are documented in each retrospective document and handed in on Canvas.
+  - In the sprint retrospectives, the team has reflected on how the agile practices had been used during the sprints as well as has discussed how the project, from the agile perspective, can be improved.
+The result of the sprint retrospectives is documented in each retrospective document and handed in on Canvas.
   - In each sprint, two sprint review sessions have been conducted.
-First sprint review sessions have been made at the team level, where the team discussed the performance during the sprints; this is what has been written in retrospective report submissions.
-For the second sprint reviews, the teaching assistance assigned to the team has also participated to provide constructive feedback.
-The result of the second sprint review sessions are reflected in the upcoming sprint's backlog creation and potential changes in the project scope.
+First sprint review sessions have been held at the team level, where the team discussed the performance during the sprints; this is what has been written in retrospective report submissions.
+For the second sprint reviews, the teaching assistant assigned to the team has also participated to provide constructive feedback.
+The results of the second sprint review sessions are reflected in the upcoming sprint's backlog creation and potential changes in the project scope.

 ## Important project management decisions (regarding schedule and scope)

 *Iteration week 1 (Sprint 1)*
-- The team created a team contract to reach agreement on the common aim, vacation days as well as basic guidelines for the team work.
+- The team created a team contract to reach agreement on the common aim, vacation days as well as basic guidelines for the team's work.
 - The team has been agreed on communication channels and the way of communication.
-- The team decided to actively adopt the Scrum practices with certian variations.
+- The team decided to actively adopt the Scrum practices with certain variations.
 - Roles of the team members have been decided after analyzing each member's strength.
   - The Project Owner and Scrum Master of the team has been decided.
-This will not change during the project cycle due to short time period.
+This will not change during the project cycle due to the short time period.
-  - All members got a position as a software developer.
+  - All members got positions as software developers.
   - Additionally, Git responsible and Trello responsible have been selected.
 - Based on specific milestone dates provided by the project sponsor, the timeframe of four sprints has been decided.
 - Considering the sprint schedule, plans and dates for regular Scrum events were decided.
-  - Every Tuesday and Thursday, the team will conduct a 15-minutes daily Scrum meeting.
+  - Every Tuesday and Thursday, the team will conduct a 15-minute daily Scrum meeting.
   - A sprint meeting shall be held one day before the milestone of each sprint.
   - There should be two sprint review sessions per sprint:
     - The first sprint review shall be conducted a day before the milestone date at a team level (including Product Owner and Scrum Master).
-    - The second sprint review shall be conducted on the milestone date with the Scrum team and the teaching assistence of the course.
+    - The second sprint review shall be conducted on the milestone date with the Scrum team and the teaching assistant of the course.
   - Sprint planning shall be made shortly after the latter sprint review.
-In a sprint meeting, product backlog shall be refined and a new sprint backlog shall be created.
+In a sprint meeting, the product backlog shall be refined and a new sprint backlog shall be created.

 *Iteration week 2 (Sprint 1)*
 - Continued from the previous iteration, the team have agreed to spend iteration 2 for the project planning.
 Furthermore, the team made a rough plan of the focus of the software development during the project cycle as below: